Last updated: Apr 21, 2026

 This step takes… a few minutes

-This step involves submitting documents to the lender, so it only takes a few minutes.
+Once the documents are ready, sending them to the lender usually only takes a few minutes.

 Step 6: Preliminary Underwriting